 In Uganda, President Godfrey Binaisa has taken part in a rally marking the first anniversary of the offensive which led to the downfall of former President Idi Amin.

-In Uganda, President Godfrey Binaisa has taken part in a rally marking the first anniversary of the offensive which led to the downfall of former President Idi Amin.
+Background: In Uganda, President Godfrey Binaisa has taken part in a rally marking the first anniversary of the offensive which led to the downfall of former President Idi Amin.
 At a traditional ceremony in the Gulu District near Kampala, thousands of people gathered to take part in the celebrations.

 SYNOPSIS: This was the traditional welcome awaiting President Godfrey Binaisa as he arrived for the celebrations.
 He met the elders of the Gulu district - renamed from Acholi District as part of government policy to reduce tribal distinctions throughout Uganda.
 Tribal rivalries were a feature of the previous Amin administration.